 The second most common live casino provider, NetEnt games are streamed in super-clear HD and feature efficient lobby and in-game user interfaces.
 The biggest difference between NetEnt and Evolution is the green-screen background NetEnt has chosen to highlight.

 This innovation allows them to experiment with some unique animated backgrounds on games such as Rocket Roulette.
 However, in general, green-screen animation doesn’t compare to the live roulette offered by their biggest competitor.
-Of course, some people may prefer NetEnt’s specialty.
+Of course, some people may prefer NetEnt’s speciality.
 Ultimately, it comes down to personal preference.

 NetEnt usually presents about ten or so live roulette tables in any one particular casino.
-They also boast a staff of croupiers fluent in a several different languages, but not as many as Evolution does.
+They also boast a staff of croupiers fluent in several different languages, but not as many as Evolution does.